kurmasz/plnq/README.md

 `plnq` searches for exact matches to the ignore and pass-through markers.
 If a block is not being handled properly, double-check the capitalization and the number of exclamation marks.
 Also, using too many exclamation marks may result in stray characters in the output.

+# Dev Install

+To set up for local development:
+* Clone this repo
+* Create a virtual python environment: `python -m venv venv`
+* Activate the virtual environment: `source venv/bin/activate`
+* Install this package in edit mode: `pip install -e .`

+(If you don't want to use `activate`, you can run python commands out of `venv/bin`.
+For example, `venv/bin/pip install -e .`)

 # Notes: